Unmarked Steps And Elevation Changes

 For good reason, many fall victims are either unaware of their rights and/or have no idea what caused them to fall in the first place.
 This opens up the way for business and property owners to assign blame if a personal injury claim is filed, or for their insurer to make a quick offer to the victim for a small cash settlement in return for a signed document absolving the property owner of liability.
 We urge you to talk to a lawyer before signing any such agreement or taking any type of offer.
 After a personal injury claim is filed is when the at-fault party and their insurance carrier will no doubt begin to make excuses, claiming that your footwear, bad eyesight, poor balance, the speed you were walking, or some other element caused you to fall.

 Fighting Back Against the At-Fault Party’s Excuses

 Some property owners go so far to cover up their liability that they place warning signs, paint, or tape at the fall site in hope that they got it up in time so that no one would notice.
-Other tactless acts are more common when it comes to denying compensation for injured victims, and the lawyers at Preszler Law Firm have seen them all.
+Other tactless acts are more common when it comes to denying compensation for injured victims, and the lawyers at Preszler Injury Lawyers have seen them all.
 If you were injured in a fall, our lawyers will help you get compensated fairly.

 Reach Out to Our Barrie Unmarked Elevation Change Lawyers Today

 As an injured fall victim, you probably have medical expenses to pay and bills that are piling up, or you soon will if you have been forced to take time off work.
 You should not bear this burden alone; the business owner or property owner that neglected their duty to your safety should be held responsible for your damages.
-Call Preszler Law Firm at 1-800-JUSTICE today to schedule a free consultation with a Barrie personal injury lawyer.
+Call Preszler Injury Lawyers at 1-800-JUSTICE today to schedule a free consultation with a Barrie personal injury lawyer.